Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Watershed analysis with pysheds

-In this case study we will cover how to extract watersheds and perform some example analyses of the elevation data in each watershed.
+In this case study we will cover how to extract watersheds and perform some example analyses using the elevation data in each watershed.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->